 What’s fascinating about these essays are the insights they reveal into the lives of many different people before and after the Second World War.

-We see how ordinary british working class men derired literature because they felt it was overpriced. we also see how the poor were treated in hospitals, often with a lack of dignity.
+We see how ordinary British working-class men derided literature because they felt it was overpriced.
+We also see how the poor were treated in hospitals, often with a lack of dignity.

 While he would likely be delighted with the progress we have made today, he would also be scathing about certain aspects of our society today.

-What these esssays show us is that despite the leads we have made since the 1930s, we still have a long way to go!
+What these essays show us is that despite the leads we have made since the 1930s, we still have a long way to go!

 Who should read this book?

 Anyone who is interested in the best George Orwell books will enjoy Books v.
-Cigarettes, while people interested in the lives and times of Orwell’s ear will enjoy it too.
+Cigarettes, while people interested in the lives and times of Orwell’s era will enjoy it too.